 - New pedestrian crossings for ease of access to the new promenade

 The principal design constraint of the scheme was the ecological importance of the South Bull lagoon, one of Ireland’s most protected sites.

-By developing a solution that minimised the footprint in the lagoon and thereby loss of habitat, and created more intertidal mudflats than would be lost by the construction of the promenade, we satisfied the requirements of key consultees, including the National Parks & Wildlife Service (NPWS).
+Our solution satisfied the requirements of key consultees, however, by minimising the footprint in the lagoon, and thereby loss of habitat, and creating more intertidal mudflats than would be lost by the construction of the promenade.

 - Civil and structural engineering design

 - Environmental engineering consultancy